kwanit1142/Machine-Learning-Models-on-different-scenarios/README.md

 # Machine-Learning Models on Different Scenarios

-These Notebooks with their Question Statement and Reports, came under the course CSL2050, taken by Prof.Richa Singh.
+These Notebooks with their Question Statement and Reports, came under the course CSL2050, taken by Prof. Richa Singh.

 ## Lab-1 :- Confusion Matrix